Why Are People Mean? Part 1

 Research supports this idea.
 In one study, when people were told they were high in anger, they were more likely to perceive another person's behavior as exhibiting anger.
 And, in doing so, they had less angry thoughts themselves.

 Researchers have discovered that it is threatened self-esteem that drives a lot of aggression.
 In other words, it doesn't really matter if people feel good or bad about themselves in general.
-What matters is that people, in that moment, are feeling worse about themselves than usual.
+What matters is that people, in the moment, feel worse about themselves than usual.